Hip-Hop Went From the Streets of New York City to Groundbreaking Exhibits

 The Ivy Hotel in Baltimore, Maryland

-Firstly, the historic 19th-century mansion turned boutique hotel in 2015 by Sylvia and Eddie Brown, Baltimore philanthropists.
+Firstly, the historic 19th-century mansion became a boutique hotel in 2015, owned by Sylvia and Eddie Brown, Baltimore philanthropists.
 Secondly, Scott Bacon, chef’s kiss to you for the superb Piedmontese Ribeye, sunchokes, and other delectables.
 Lastly, how about the logoed London cab car guests can reserve for outings or bridal parties?

 “Art Is How We Decorate Space.
 Music Is How We Decorate Time”